You may be eligible to enroll in one of these payment assistance programs to help you get through your current financial hardship.

 - Improve ability to make a payment

-- Reduce consumption of electricity (eligible CAP customers must participate in WARM)
+- Reduce consumption of electricity (eligible PCAP customers must participate in WARM)

-CAP is administered by Human Services staff members and community-based organizations.
+PCAP is administered by Human Services staff members and Dollar Energy Fund.
 There are household income requirements and other program qualifications.
+Read more regarding PCAP:

 CARES provides assistance on a short-term basis to payment-troubled residential customers.
 Based on individual circumstances, company CARES representatives make referrals to social agencies and provide information on appropriate company and/or external programs.